AyonBhowmick/VIRUS_INVADERS/README.md

 The game implements:
 1.Player movement with keyboard controls.
 2.Virus AI with pathfinding behavior
-Health and scoring systems.
+3.Health and scoring systems.
-Level progression mechanics
+4.Level progression mechanics
-Responsive visual rendering.
+5.Responsive visual rendering.

 How to Play
-Use arrow keys to move your character
+* Use arrow keys to move your character
-Press SPACE to spray sanitizer at viruses
+* Press SPACE to spray sanitizer at viruses
-Avoid contact with viruses to maintain health
+* Avoid contact with viruses to maintain health
-Collect vaccine packages to restore health up to 3 max.
+* Collect vaccine packages to restore health up to 3 max.
-Complete each level by eliminating all viruses.
+* Complete each level by eliminating all viruses.